oopsmonk/pyWebMOC/README.md

 #pyWebMOC
+Copyright (c) 2013, OopsMonk <oopsmonk@gmail.com>
+See LICENSE for licensing information.
-This is a web service for control MOC on Linux and Raspberry pi.
+A web server application for control MOC on Linux and Raspberry pi.

 ##Requires
 moc